johncclayton/Cacao/README.md

 Leveraging [Boxstarter](http://boxstarter.org) and [Chocolatey](http://chocolatey.org) to quickly install most of the developers tools I use on a Windows machine.

+Steps to run this:

+  1. Wait for updates to complete.
-Note: before you do this, ensure Weblaunch is enabled in Edge.  edge://flags - then look for ClickOnce, enable that.
+  1. Ensure Weblaunch is enabled in Edge.
+Go to <a href="edge://flags">edge://flags</a> then look for ClickOnce, enable that and close the tab.

-TODO:
+  2. <a href='http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/johncclayton/Win10FastStart/master/PrepareBase.ps1'>Install the base tools</a>
+  3. You'll probably want to reboot.
+  4. <a href='http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/johncclayton/Win10FastStart/master/PrepareDevelopment.ps1'>Install all the development tools</a>
+  5. You'll *definately* want to reboot.
+  6. If this is a real piece of hardware, you can <a href='http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/johncclayton/Win10FastStart/master/PrepareRealHardware.ps1'>click this link to get Docker, WSL2 and Hyper-V</a> enabled too.

+Manual steps left to automate:

-0. Enable NAS shares, P, L, F
+  1. Enable NAS shares, P, L, F
   0. Create Hyper-V network bridge (PowerShell?)
-0. Copy tools to c:\Tools
-0. Add c:\Tools to environment vars.
+  0. Copy tools to c:\Tools, and add c:\Tools to environment vars.
   0. WarGaming account email to johnclayton72@gmail.com

-5. Adding to the TaskBar
+  0. App links on the TaskBar
      - PowerShell (Admin rights)
      - Spotify
      - Sonos
      - 1Password
      - Visual Studio Code
      - Visual Studio

-Allow in FireWall
-- WoT
-- iRacing

-<a href='http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/johncclayton/Win10FastStart/master/PrepareBase.ps1'>Install my basic tools!</a>

-Now you should reboot!

-<a href='http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/johncclayton/Win10FastStart/master/PrepareDevelopment.ps1'>Install my development tools!</a>

-<a href='http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/johncclayton/Win10FastStart/master/PrepareRealHardware.ps1'>Feeling lucky?
-Wanna try WSL / Docker and Hyper-V?</a>